nicholasadamou/nicholasadamou/README.md

 See more projects at [Daily Coding Problem](https://github.com/daily-coding-problem).

+### From Scratch

+- [From Scratch](https://github.com/nicholasadamou/from-scratch): A collection of simplified implementations of complex systems, built from scratch to understand their core principles.
+  - 🌉 [Load Balancer](https://github.com/nicholasadamou/spring-boot-load-balancer-demo): A demonstration of a simple but functional load balancer implementation using Spring Boot, showcasing service discovery, health checking, and round-robin load distribution.
+Read the article on this project [here](https://www.nicholasadamou.com/notes/building-a-simple-load-balancer-with-spring-boot).
+  - 🐍 [Databricks](https://github.com/nicholasadamou/databricks): A pythonic data structures library featuring stacks, queues, hash maps, linked lists and more.
+Read the article on this project [here](https://www.nicholasadamou.com/notes/a-deeper-than-not-dive-into-two-sum#before-we-begin).

 ## 💾 Projects

 #### Spring

-- 🌉 [Spring Load Balancer](https://github.com/nicholasadamou/spring-boot-load-balancer-demo): A demonstration of a simple but functional load balancer implementation using Spring Boot, showcasing service discovery, health checking, and round-robin load distribution.
-Read the article on this project [here](https://www.nicholasadamou.com/notes/building-a-simple-load-balancer-with-spring-boot).
 - 🔑 [JWT Spring Security Demo](https://github.com/nicholasadamou/jwt-spring-security-demo): Example project to show how to use JWT in combination with Spring Security to protect REST API endpoints.
 - 📁 [Multipartfile Uploader Demo](https://github.com/nicholasadamou/multipartfile-uploader-demo): A 3-piece setup used to demonstrate the use of ultra-fast Multipart File uploading.
 - 🗃️ [Java FTP Service](https://github.com/nicholasadamou/java-ftp-service): Java middleman for sending files via SFTP to another server.